Warwickshire ASA Rules 2019

 7.2 The Council shall meet at the Annual General Meeting, which is to be held in June of each year, or on an alternative date as decided by the Executive Committee in accordance with the provision of Rule 11.13.

-Also elected at the same meeting shall be a Public Relations Officer, a County Representative on ASA West Midland Region Management Board, Delegate to ASA West Midland Regional Council, an Assistant Finance Officer, an Officials Co-ordinator, a Records Officer, a Welfare Officer, a Workforce Officer, a Trophy Controller, a Webmaster, a Deputy General Secretary, the Independent Examiner, and up to ten members of affiliated clubs who shall serve on the Executive Committee.
+Also elected at the same meeting shall be a Public Relations Officer, a County Representative on Swim England West Midland Management Board, Delegate to Swim England West Midland Council, an Assistant Finance Officer, an Officials Co-ordinator, a Records Officer, a Welfare Officer, a Workforce Officer, a Trophy Controller, a Webmaster, a Deputy General Secretary, the Independent Examiner, and up to ten members of affiliated clubs who shall serve on the Executive Committee.

-7.4 It will be the responsibility of Council to ensure that possible conflicts of interest are taken into consideration when electing the Officers of the Association.
-It is desirable that, where possible, Officers should not be from the same family or family unit.
-Where this is not possible, at least one of the principal officers should not be related to, or be a partner of, any other principal officer.
+7.5 It will be the responsibility of Council to ensure that possible conflicts of interest are taken into consideration when electing the Officers of the Association.
+It is desirable that, where possible, Principal Officers should not be from the same family or family unit, the same Club or more than 2 officers from the same Network.
+Where this is not possible, at least one of the Principal Officers should not be related to, or be a partner of, any other Principal Officer.
 Signatories to payments and orders should not be members of the same family or family unit.

 8.1 The President Elect shall be elected at the AGM by the Council and shall automatically succeed to President for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.13.